 Coronavirus update: Fourth wave of infections to carry economic impact

-At some point, the resurgence of the coronavirus will set the American and global economies back.
-In the United States, infections have increased to a rate of 157,000 per day, with each loss of life and the use of medical resources and foregone activity taking their toll on economic progress.
-The ...
-READ MORE >
+In the United States, infections have increased to a rate of 157,000 per day, with each loss of life and the use of medical resources and foregone activity taking their toll on economic progress. … READ MORE >

 RSM US Manufacturing Outlook Index: Still expansionary, but slipping from its peak

-This has been a durables-led recovery, with employment in the manufacturing sector back to 97% of its pre-pandemic levels.
-But after a year of rapid growth, there are signs that the buoyancy among manufacturers is ebbing.
-The RSM US Manufacturing Outlook Index, while still elevated, declined in ...
-READ MORE >
+After a year of rapid growth in the manufacturing sector, there are signs that the buoyancy is ebbing.
+The RSM US Manufacturing Outlook Index, while still elevated, declined in August after peaking in July. … READ MORE >

 Amid Ida’s devastating human toll, the national economic damage is likely to be limited